Data Centre Industry Update – 6th January

 - Microsoft has unveiled a sustainable data centre region in Denmark, the most significant investment by the company in more than 30 years.
 It will be powered by 100% renewable energy.

 - NTT has revealed its new London facility, which will make it the third-largest data centre company globally.
 The 29,600 sq m facility will only use renewable power throughout the site.

-- STC has launched three mega data centres in Riyadh, Jeddah and Madinah to a total value of $266 million to host telecommunications equipment and digital cloud infrastructure.
+- STC has launched three mega data facilities in Riyadh, Jeddah and Madinah to a total value of $266 million to host telecommunications equipment and digital cloud infrastructure.

 If you would like to know more about these projects, follow our page for fortnightly updates.

 Our team can be contacted at firstname.lastname@example.org or call us at 021 206 6078.